samclane/promptflow/docs/nodes.md

 ## History

 Saves the output of the previous node to a running history.
 Useful for chatbots or interactive programs.
 Follows OpenAI's history scheme, with 3 roles: `assistant`, `user`, and `system`.

-For a simple example of History Node usage, see [Usage](working-with-llms).

 ### ManualHistory